gauravnirmalkumar/image_algorithms/Assignment-3/README.md

 # HDR Image Processing Application

 This repository provides an application for HDR (High Dynamic Range) image processing with multiple techniques.
-The application is written in Python and utilizes OpenCV for Mertens merge, tone mapping, and exposure detection.
+The application is written in Python and utilizes OpenCV.

 ## Table of contents